turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 Using the handout above and examining your strengths from your Pairin results, where do you fall in these styles?
 What does this tell you about how you operate on teams?

 **Whole Group Discussion:**
 * How do each of these types of leadership styles work together?
+What do they look like in practice?
 * Where might they come into conflict with each other?
 * How could teams resolve that conflict?